 PIR sensor is a device that detects movement by receiving infrared radiation.
-It detects a rapid change in infrared energy and emits a signal when there’s somebody go by the sensor.
+It detects a rapid change in infrared energy and emits a signal when there’s somebody going by the sensor.
 In this article, we will demonstrate the difference between PIR and IR sensor, the difference between PIR sensor and motion sensor, and also what is PIR motion detector.

-Distinction between PIR and IR sensor
+The distinction between PIR and IR sensor

 Do you know the distinction between a PIR sensor and an IR sensor?
-Next we’ll tell you the difference between a passive infrared sensor and an infrared sensor.
-Some IR sensors are used in daily life, such as infrared remote control to change TV channels, security sensors that detect movement through infrared radiation, including automatic garage doors.
+Next, we’ll tell you the difference between a passive infrared sensor and an infrared sensor.
+Some IR sensors are used in daily life, such as infrared remote control to change TV channels and security sensors that detect movement through infrared radiation, including automatic garage doors.
 In a standard infrared sensor, the transmitter emits invisible light to a receiver some distance away.
 If the receiver doesn’t receive the signal, the sensor knows that something is within its range.

 The main differences include:

 - The light emitted by the transmitter that infrared sensor detected is from objects or people.
 However, PIR sensor obtained the judgment by detecting the variation of the energy level around the zone.

 - If a PIR sensor is installed in a changing environment, it can automatically make false judgments due to changes in the way air flows.
 However, infrared sensors must be mounted towards motions.

 - A infrared sensor is typically installed on the outside of the property, while a PIR sensor is installed on the inside of the device.

 - Unlike infrared sensors that emit infrared, PIR sensors don’t actually emit infrared, it’s objects that emit infrared to the sensor.